Moss Landing Marine Laboratories: Organization

 At the midpoint of the coast of Monterey Bay, it is only a few hundred meters from Monterey Canyon, the largest undersea canyon on the west coast of the Americas.

-The facility is a sea grant college, which offers a Master's of Science degree in marine sciences through the seven universities that make up the consortium, as well as offering graduate and undergraduate marine science courses to the students of the campuses.
+The facility is a sea grant college which offers a Master of Science degree in marine sciences through the seven universities that make up the consortium, as well as graduate and undergraduate marine science courses for students on the campuses.

 The seven members of the Moss Landing Marine Laboratories consortium are: